velos/FlowStack/README.md

 In addition, we recommend using the `transitionFromSnapshot` and `animateFromAnchor` parameters when displaying images in your FlowLink views.
 See [Configuration](https://github.com/velos/FlowStack/#configuration) above for details.

-A working example of `CachedAsyncImage` can be seen in [ContentView.swift](https://github.com/velos/FlowStack/blob/develop/FlowStackExample/FlowStackExample/ContentView.swift) on the official FlowStack example project.
+A working example of this approach can be seen in [ContentView.swift](https://github.com/velos/FlowStack/blob/develop/FlowStackExample/FlowStackExample/ContentView.swift) on the official FlowStack example project.

 ## Contribute